 - Houses cannot be painted white.

 - Owners cannot paint their house the same color as their next-door neighbor’s home.

 She also told us to look above doorways as there would often be diagrams and dates, because most people couldn’t read, but they could understand the symbols.
 Here is an example over the door of what would have been a bakery because of the images of the pretzel and loaf of bread.

 We also noticed many storks again!

-My mother was in heaven as she absolutely adores small villages, and this cobblestoned beauty was one of the loveliest she’d seen.
-After a while our tour ended and we were off to explore on our own.
+My mother was in heaven as she absolutely adores quaint European villages, and this cobblestoned beauty was one of the loveliest she’d seen.
+After a while, our tour ended and we were off to explore on our own.

 Everywhere we turned, it seemed as though there was a lovely photo opportunity!